wildthink/articles/iOS Flux in xx Lines of Code.md

 #### Eliminate Actions by bringing the target to the caller.

-An `Action` in the Flux environment is really just a serialized form of a particular function identifier along with its parameters.
+An `Action` in the UDF environment is really just a serialized form of a particular function identifier along with its parameters.
 This `action` is passed along to some target by the `Dispatcher`.
 Then the target must deserialize the `Action` and implement its intent.
 Not only does this incur CPU and memory costs but it also requires additional code and cognitive overhead to create, maintain, and utilize each explicitly specified `Action`.

 How might this be avoided?
 If the target of our action method was in-hand we could just call the function directly.
 But explicitly wiring up the caller to the target introduces complexities that we are seeking to avoid with a central Dispatcher.